Arena Footing What you need to Know About Arena Footing

 even, consistent water over the entire arena.

-riding environment.
-The main concern with magnesium chloride is the drying effect it may have on the
+environment.
+The main concern with magnesium chloride is the drying effect it may have on the horse’s hooves.
+If

-principle to polymer coated sand, the liquid theoretically coats each particle of footing, trapping the dust in
+polymer coated sand, the liquid theoretically coats each particle of footing, trapping the dust in the sand.
+Regular

 Article by Michael M. Donovan – Arena Designer & Consultant